cadihowley/ScummDocs/docs/raspberrypi.md

 Settings can be configured from the ScummVM Launcher, or by editing the configuration file directly.

-To edit general settings through the Launcher, run ScummVM and select "Options".
-To edit game-specific settings, choose the game and select "Edit Game".
+To edit general settings through the Launcher, run ScummVM and select ```Options```.
+To edit game-specific settings, choose the game and select ```Edit Game```.

 On the Raspberry Pi, the configuration file path is ```~/.config/scummvm/scummvm.ini```

 To edit settings directly in the configuration file, navigate to the file in the File Manager.
-If the .config directory is not visible in the Home directory, go to View --> Show Hidden.
+If the .config directory is not visible in the Home directory, go to ```View --> Show Hidden```.

 To edit the configuration file from the command line, type the following:
 ````